 Did you ever wonder what it was like for Poirot?

 Did you ever wonder what it was like to live his life as the most celebrated detective in his fictional world—single-handedly responsible for saving England at least several times—and, as his constant reward, to never be taken seriously by his adopted countrymen?

 Do you think it ever began to exhaust him?
 Do you think it ever grated, to have to prove his baseline competency over and over, despite being unequivocally the most celebrated detective of all time?

-Do you think that, as he got older, and your typical English characters found new ways to dismiss his earlier, undeniable successes; repeatedly came up with flimsier and flimsier excuses for not taking him seriously – do you think that he ever felt bitter?
+Do you think that, as he got older and your typical English characters found new ways to dismiss his earlier undeniable successes, and resorted to flimsier and flimsier excuses for not taking him seriously: do you think that he ever felt bitter?
 Even a little bitter?

 Do you think Sherlock Holmes ever had this problem?